neurodata/checklists/words.md

 1. we want to --> we (though should be reworded to avoid "we" entirely)
 1. Fig, Fig., fig --> Figure (or at least be consistent)
 1. we chose appropriate --> we chose (let them decide whether it was appropriate)
+1. "note that" or "we note that" --> simply remove.